-Upon completion of the certification test, the test center uploads the ME's test results to the National Registry.
-For qualified VA examiners, because the training and testing will be delivered via the VA's web-based training system, the ME's test results will automatically be uploaded to the ME's National Registry account.
+Upon completion of the certification test, the test center uploads the ME candidate's results to the National Registry system.
 FMCSA validates the test results, ME licensing credentials, and training.
-If the ME passes the certification test and meets the eligibility criteria, FMCSA notifies the ME that he or she has been certified by FMCSA, that he or she will be listed on the National Registry, and that he or she is authorized to conduct physical qualification examinaitons of interstate CMV drivers.
-FMCSA provides the certified ME's contact information on the National Registry website where the public can search for a certified ME.
+If the ME candidate passes the certification test and meets the eligibility criteria, FMCSA notifies the ME that he or she has been awarded FMCSA ME certification credential, that he or she will be listed on the National Registry, and that he or she is authorized to conduct CMV driver medical examinations .
+FMCSA then posts the certified ME contact information on the National Registry public website.